 Quickly understand how much time your engineering organization is spending on different types of work.

 Use these insights to guide your engineering teams' focus between roadmap work, chores, refactoring, firefighting, bug fixing, unplanned work, and/or any other categories you may want to track.

 Flow metrics like pull request cycle time, cycle time for issues, and deployment frequency allow engineering teams to see how well the engine is running.

 By analyzing outliers and periods of inactivity, you'll be able to recognize and resolve systemic issues that negatively impact throughput.
 Additionally, Swarmia's Slack notifications nudge your team to keep code flowing and cycle times low.

 There are two ways you can look at the health of an engineering organization: the health of the team and the quality of the code they write.

-Swarmia helps you build good habits like limiting work in progress, working together on bigger issues, and distributing code reviews evenly within the team.
-As for the health of the code, Swarmia also allows you to keep track of bugs and their share of all work.
+Swarmia helps you build good habits like limiting work in progress, working together on bigger issues, and evenly distributing code reviews within the team.
+You can also easily keep track of bugs and their share of all work.

-Here are some of the engineering metrics you’ll see with Swarmia.
+Here are some of the healthy engineering metrics you’ll see in Swarmia.